ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/network_diffs.md

 \note
 - If the debug mode is used on a high traffic LAN, the system might block.
-Reduce the amount of printed debug messages in \b Net_Debug.h configuration or disable the debug mode completely.
+Reduce the amount of printed debug messages in `Net_Debug.h` configuration or disable the debug mode completely.
 - Printing debug messages blocks out the system task scheduler during the time when the message is being sent from the serial port.
 The incoming IP packets accumulate in the memory.
-This soon causes an <b>out of memory </b>error.
+This soon causes an **out of memory** error.
 Any further incoming packets are lost until some memory is released.
-*/